-Scotiabank requires that students be Canadian citizens or Permanent Residents, have a credit history in good standing (i.e. not recently bankrupt, in default of a current loan or have a history of chronically missed payments) and not be overly debt-involved (maximum loans at time of graduation cannot exceed \$100,000, with certain exceptions).
+Scotiabank requires that students be Canadian citizens or Permanent Residents, have a credit history in good standing (i.e. not recently bankrupt, in default of a current loan or have a history of chronically missed payments) and not be overly debt-involved (maximum loans at time of graduation cannot exceed \$150,000, with certain exceptions).
 Life insurance is optional.

 IMPORTANT NOTE: Students who are not approved for the Scotia Professional® Student Plan (or are approved for much less than the maximum limit) are advised to discuss the reasons with their Scotiabank advisors.
-Students in these situations are also encouraged to review other possible options with the Financial Aid Office.
+To address potential issues with accessing sufficient credit, students with significant pre-law debt and/or poor credit ratings are encouraged to discuss their individual situations with the financial aid office.